-Unannounced Sony Xperia handsets teased in new photoAlex Wagner - Deputy Managing Editor, News Desk
+Unannounced Sony Xperia handsets teased in new photoAlex Wagner - Editorial Director of News and Content

 See that photo up there?
 That may look like a big ol' mess of Sony Ericsson-branded handsets, but according to the folks at Xperia Blog, there are a few unannounced goodies hidden within the shot.
 The first mystery phones are the ones that are the easiest to spot since they're being pointed at with red arrows.
 There's not much known about the two handsets, though Xperia Blog believes that they're actually the same device, which is possible considering how similar they look.

 Our next stop is the phone on the far right of the middle row.
 This one's believed to be the a product known as the Xperia Nypon, a handset that's rumored to look like the Xperia S but feature a 4-inch 960x540 qHD display rather than the larger 4.3-inch 720p screen found on the S.

 Speaking of looking like the Xperia S, the last mystery phone in this photo is in the middle of the bottom row.
 It too resembles the Xperia S, but its front-facing shooter is on the opposite side of the S that was unveiled earlier this month.